 What is the duration of the confidentiality measure?

 The duration of a confidentiality measure is six months.
 The Commissioner may extend this duration according to the criteria defined in the Act.
-However, the Commissioner may lift the confidentiality order, even within the period covered by it, if the grounds that justified the order are no longer valid.
+However, the Commissioner may lift the confidentiality measure, even within the period covered by it, if the grounds that justified the measure re no longer valid.

 On what ground does the Commissioner make a decision?